-In order to improve the English language of all employees, the company engages an external professor of Englis.
+In order to improve the English language of all employees, the company engages an external professor of English.
 Teaching is organized twice a week.
 Employees are divided into two groups according to the language proficiency.

 Also, we have continuous education in the field of finance and accounting.
-Namely, at the moment, we have 3 employees in the company who have obtained the Accounting License, one Internal Auditor's license, and in 2017 we got one ACCA license.
+Namely, at the moment, we have 1 employee in the company who has obtained the Accounting License.
 The company continues to invest in education in the field of finance and accounting, specifically in the way of financing the exams and the accompanying literature.